 b.
 What percentage of schools will participate in a pre- or post-talkback or discussion?
 Choose 25% or less, 26% to 50%, 51% to 75%, or 76% to 100%.

 c.
-What percentage of schools will participate in one or more other educational activities aside from the pre- or post-performance talkback or discussion?
+What percentage of schools will participate in workshops, seminars, or curriculum-based residencies?
 Choose 25% or less, 26% to 50%, 51% to 75%, or 76% to 100%.

 Focus your responses to the following as they relate to the schools who will participate in the specific program(s) that are part of this proposal.

-- Description of feasibility to reach schools (4,000 character count)
+1. Description of feasibility to reach schools (4,000 character count)

 a.
-Provide a brief response to your company’s experience providing performances and educational activities to middle- and high-school students.
+Provide a brief response to your company’s experience providing performances and educational activities to middle and high school students.

 a.
 Use the formatted spreadsheets below to provide a representative sample of your company’s two years’ experience providing performances and educational activities to middle and/or high schools.
-If you did not provide performances and educational activities in the last three consecutive years, they must be within the last five years.
+If you did not provide performances and educational activities in the last two consecutive years, they must be within the last five years.

 The capacity and ability to carry out the project

-- Relevant biographies (4,000 character count)
+1. Relevant biographies (4,000 character count)

 Provide brief biographies of key staff for your project, including the artistic director, education director, production director, and teaching and creative artist(s).

 Use the formatted spreadsheet below to provide your company’s overall budgets for the recently completed and current fiscal years.
 Provide notes about any accumulated deficit, a change of 10% or more than one year to the next or additional information that would be helpful to the advisory panel’s understanding of the company’s financial situation.
 These budgets are used to assess the financial stability and fiscal responsibility of the organization.

-Use the formatted spreadsheet below to provide only the expenses and revenues directly related to the performances and educational activities that are part of this proposal and incurred during the programming period from August 1, 2018, and July 31, 2019.
+Use the formatted spreadsheet below to provide only the expenses and revenues directly related to the performances and educational activities that are part of this proposal and incurred during the programming period from August 1, 2022, and July 31, 2023.
 We recommend comparing the details of the budget to figures provided in the narrative responses to ensure there are no inconsistencies, such as the number of performances, educational activities, schools, and artists.

 a.
 The budget must show a 1 to 1 match with nonfederal funds.
 The total project revenues must be at least $50,000.

 f.
 If your project includes student matinees of a mainstage production, please prorate these expenses based on the number of performances for students that are part of this proposal.